torkelicious/nexus-no-wait-pp/README.md

 Download from Nexusmods.com without wait (Manual/Vortex/MO2/NMM), Tweaked with extra features.

-I have rewritten & modified "StrangeT"s Nexus No Wait script with a few extra features, this includes automatically closing a tab once download has started, and notifing the user via a Javascript alert if the download has failed. (or other errors)
+I have rewritten & modified StrangeT's Nexus No Wait script with a few extra features, this includes automatically closing a tab once download has started, and notifing the user via a Javascript alert if the download has failed. (or other errors)

 With this script you can automatically download any files from nexusmods.com without wait.
 This support Manual/Vortex/MO2/NMM downloads.